dhanarajappu456/java/hashcode_equals.md

-the hashcode and equals from the objects are based on references that is hahscode generated based on memory address not content and equals check for ,  refernces are same not content
+The hashcode and equals from the objects are based on references, by default

+that is hashcode generated is  based on memory address not content and equals check for ,  refernces are same not content

-if you need it based on conten you need to override,
+if you need it based on content you need to override it with necessary logic,

+consider how equals and hashcode behave  differently   in case of array and other collections

-  for Arrays
+#for Arrays
   _________________
 the Arrays.equals and Arrays.hahscode ovveride it based  on content